This post may contain affiliate links. Please read our disclosure policy.

 Zest the Lemons: This is an important step because it is so much easier to zest a lemon before juicing.

 Slice the Lemons: Scoop out the flesh and place in a bowl.
+See below for tips on how to remove the flesh of the lemon.
 Smash the lemons to squeeze out the juice from the pulp.
 Set aside prepared lemon halves.

 Heat the Cream and Sugar: In a medium saucepan, combine the heavy cream and granulated sugar.
 Stir over medium heat until the sugar is completely dissolved and the mixture comes to a gentle boil.
 Allow it to boil for 3-4 minutes, stirring occasionally to prevent scorching.